vsouza/awesome-ios/README.md

 * [Check out our new website 🗞](http://weekly.awesomeios.com/)

 # About
-A curated list of awesome iOS frameworks, libraries, tutorials, Xcode plugins, components and much more.
+A curated list of awesome iOS frameworks, libraries, tutorials, Xcode extensions and plugins, components and much more.
 The list is divided into categories such as Frameworks, Components, Testing and others, open source projects, free and paid services.
 There is no pre-established order of items in each category, the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/vsouza/awesome-ios/blob/master/.github/CONTRIBUTING.md).

 Projects in Swift will be marked with :large_orange_diamond:, Swift Extensions will be marked with 🔶[e] and ⌚ for Apple Watch projects.
 Feel free to add your project.